vinhnghiemcr/u2_lesson_express_middleware/README.md

 })
 ```

 Now let's add the final function in our route.
-In this function pass in the `request` and `response` parameters and we'll `send` back a `reponse` with the string `request complete`.
+In this function, pass in the `request` and `response` parameters and we'll `send` back a `reponse` with the string `request completed`.

 ```js
 app.get(